taitulism/draggables/README.md

 			Set this attribute when you need to toggle draggability of a draggable element.
 			This toggles draggability of a single draggable element.
 If you want to disable all draggables in a context see [`.disable()`](#enable--disable) below.
 	* `"grip"` - The element becomes the handle of its closest draggable element.
 When used, draggable elements can only be dragged when grabbed by their grip element.
 A grip must be a descendant of a draggable element (throws an error when it's not).
+* `data-drag-prevent-click` - When dragging an element by one of its clickable elements (button, checkbox etc.) they get clicked on drop.
+Set this attribute (key only, no value) on clickable elements inside a draggable element to prevent their click event on drop.

 ### Example:
 ```html